 Pre-Kindergarten is a time to create so many wonderful memories.
 The preschoolers are so busy working on their intellectual, physical, social, and emotional development by being energetic and imaginative.
 Their imaginations will run wild during their preschool year as they explore weekly themes of language, mathematical, science, social, and literacy topics.
-The four year old children develop problem solving skills and scientific thinking skills through science experiments, field trips, homework, and monthly hands on projects.
-There are daily, small and whole group activities directed by the teachers and the children.
+The four-year-old children develop problem-solving skills and scientific thinking skills through science experiments, field trips, homework, and monthly hands-on projects.
+There are daily, small, and whole-group activities directed by the teachers and children.
 These activities increase self-confidence while encouraging their sense of humor and willingness to be adventurous.

 Portfolios and developmental assessments are used to document the achievements of the children.
-Parent-teacher communication is ongoing with weekly newsletters and is further enhanced with parent teacher conferences twice a year.
-Special event performances are conducted by the children twice a year for the parents enjoyment.
+Parent-teacher communication is ongoing with weekly newsletters and is further enhanced with parent-teacher conferences.
 The children are involved in the community by participating in neighborhood events and charitable organizations.
-Pre-k students are also involved in many classroom celebrations throughout the year.
-They are engaged in social event and an academic curriculum that will prepare them for Kindergarten and throughout their educational journey.

 Outdoor Play Time

 A balance of individual and group play opportunities in the outdoor play yard.
 The children are encouraged to climb, slide, and ride the trikes in the outdoor area.
 The children also walk to the local parks throughout the school year.

 Children will wash their hands, use the restroom, and clean up to prepare for lunch.

 Each child will be encouraged to sit at the table to eat with their friends.
 Lunch will be given to the children which will be based on a healthy meal plan to foster independence at mealtime while the teacher models good eating habits and encourages all to try new things.